-Mechanical recycling of natural fibers, particularly wool, started out of necessity during the first World War.
-As the yarn quality improved, mainstream clothing companies began using the technology, which involves physically shredding postindustrial or postconsumer materials and re-spinning them into yarn.
+Mechanical recycling of natural fibers, particularly wool, started out of necessity during World War I. As the yarn quality improved, mainstream clothing companies began using this technology, which involves physically shredding postindustrial or postconsumer materials and re-spinning them into yarn.

-Mechanical recycling can and should be used when the purity of the waste is high enough that it won’t result in a decrease of the performance or quality of the product significant enough that it’s no longer suitable.
-With synthetics, Patagonia has been able to use mechanical melting of plastic PET bottles because there is a clean source of postconsumer bottles that result in a high-quality in the recycled finished product.
+Mechanical recycling can and should be employed when the source material used is pure enough that the final product can meet our high standards for performance.
+For example, Patagonia has been able to use mechanical melting of plastic PET bottles for synthetic fibers because there is a clean source of postconsumer bottles that results in a high-quality recycled finished product.

 Where We Are

 We’ve set a goal to only use preferred materials—organic and Regenerative Organic cotton, recycled polyester and recycled nylon, among others—in our products by 2025.
-This objective reinforces our broader goals of reducing the impact of our raw materials and using more regenerative and non-petroleum based materials.
+This objective reinforces our broader goals of reducing the impact of our raw materials on the planet and using more regenerative and non-petroleum-based materials.